-Objectives Learning Activity Evaluation method Demonstrate ability to provide support and Case discussion with faculty during patient care Faculty evaluation guidance to patients and their families Present patients and document the history and Case discussion with faculty during patient care Faculty evaluation physical exam in a logical and detailed manner Demonstrate an advanced ability to communicate Case discussion with faculty during patient care Direct observation information about developmental delays as it Faculty evaluation relates to child abuse and/or neglect to non- medical professionals (i.e. child protective services, law enforcement, attorneys and jurors) involved in the investigation and litigation of the patient's case
+Objectives Learning Activity Evaluation method Demonstrate ability to provide support and Case discussion with faculty Faculty evaluation guidance to patients and their families Present patients and document the history and Case discussion with faculty Faculty evaluation physical exam in a logical and detailed manner Demonstrate an advanced ability to communicate Case discussion with faculty Direct observation information about developmental delays as it Faculty evaluation relates to child abuse and/or neglect to non- medical professionals (i.e. child protective services, law enforcement, attorneys and jurors) involved in the investigation and litigation of the patient's case

-Goal: Fellow will develop skills in identifying and correcting deficiencies in his/her knowledge based on their experiences during the Growth and Development rotation.
+Goal: Fellow will develop skills in identifying and correcting deficiencies in his/her knowledge based on their experiences during the Growth, Behavior and Development rotation.
 Fellow will also demonstrate skills to critically appraise relevant scientific literature regarding developmental disabilities and abuse and/or neglect, and to apply such knowledge to improve one's patient care practice.

-Objectives Learning Activity Evaluation Method Develop skill to critically examine and assemble evidence from relevant scientific literature as it relates to the care of children and adolescents who have developmental delays, growth problems or behavioral disorders and who are suspected victims of abuse or neglect Case discussion with faculty during patient care Faculty evaluation Develop advanced skill to apply evidence-based data to guide practice and improve management of children with developmental, behavioral and growth problems Case discussion with faculty during patient care Faculty evaluation Develop skills seeking and accepting feedback with the goal of individual improvement throughout the rotation Case discussion with faculty during patient care Faculty evaluation
+Objectives Learning Activity Evaluation Method Develop skill to critically examine and assemble evidence from relevant scientific literature as it relates to the care of children and adolescents who have developmental delays, growth problems or behavioral disorders and who are suspected victims of abuse or neglect Case discussion with faculty Faculty evaluation Develop advanced skill to apply evidence-based data to guide practice and improve management of children with developmental, behavioral and growth problems Case discussion with faculty Faculty evaluation Develop skills seeking and accepting feedback with the goal of individual improvement throughout the rotation Case discussion with faculty Faculty evaluation